rotorflight/rotorflight-ref-design/Reference-Design-F7A.md

 | TX   | RX   | 5V   | GND  |

 The signal pins are connected to PC12 (TX) and PD2 (RX) on UART5.

+If the FC is equipped with an integrated receiver, it shall be connected to this port.

 ### Expansion Port G